mmakaay/esphome-xiaomi_bslamp2/doc/configuration.md

 * **id** (*Optional*, ID): Manually specify the ID used for code generation.
 By providing an id, you can reference the binary_sensor from automation rules (to retrieve the current state of the binary_sensor).
-* **part** (*Optional*, part identifier): This specifies what part of the front panel the binary sensor must look at.
-Valid options are: "any" (the default) or one of the abovementioned part identifiers.
+* **for** (*Mandatory*, part identifier or list): This specifies what part or parts of the front panel the binary sensor must look at.
+When multiple parts are specified here, the binary_sensor will handle multi-touch events using those parts.
 * All other options from [Binary Sensor](https://esphome.io/components/binary_sensor/index.html#config-binary-sensor).

 ## Component: sensor